clj-holmes/clj-watson/README.md

 can take several minutes.
 Subsequent runs will be much faster.

 > [!NOTE]
-> The database is stored in the `/tmp/db/` folder (on macOS/Linux) - in case you ever need to delete that folder, if it looks like the database is corrupted.
+> The database is stored in your local Maven cache (on macOS/Linux, that's under `~/.m2/repository/org/owasp/dependency-check-utils/10.0.3/data/9.0/` currently) - in case you ever need to delete that folder, if it looks like the database is corrupted.

 `clj-watson` can also be installed as a Clojure CLI tool: